It’s no secret, and it certainly doesn’t happen by accident, ranking in major search engines has become a science.

 This concept is an important and technical approach to enterprise SEO which is too complex to properly explore within this post.
 You can expect a dedicated post on how to design and build keyword opportunity models in the near future.

 In the meantime I hope have provided you with a straightforward path to begin identifying and analyzing your SEO competitors.
+You can also check the post in which I talk about Google search engine optimization with website optimizer.

 As always any thoughts, reactions, or feedback is welcome in the comments.
 I do my best to respond to each one.